geosolutions-it/crop-information-portal/doc/en/admin/introduction.rst

     * **user**:admin
     * **password**:admin

+.. note:: Only the users with the ADMIN role can access to the administration interface.

 Once you login you will be automatically redirected to the Users List.
-Only the users with the ADMIN role can access to the administration interface.

 .. figure:: img/first_access.png